xuhongl/MCW-Serverless-architecture/HOL/Before the lab.md

     ![In Server Explorer, Azure is selected, and its right-click menu displays with options to Refresh, Connect to Microsoft Azure Subscription, Manage and Filter Subscriptions, or Open the Getting Started Page.](images/Setup/image8.png "Server Explorer")

-### Task 4: Download and explore the TollBooth starter solution
+### Task 5: Download and explore the TollBooth starter solution

 1. Create a new folder on your C: drive named **Hackathon**.

 2. Download the sample application from here: <http://bit.ly/2D0uo6z> and extract to the **Hackathon** folder.
-You will need to copy and paste the URL into your browser, as Ctrl+Click does not honor casing in the URL.

 Note: The link above is case sensitive.